Shahram Shabpareh: Early life

 Shahram Shabpareh was born on 6 February 1948 in Tehran, Iran.
 His father, Mohammad Shabpareh, was a retired army colonel.
 Shahram’s older brother, Shahbal Shabpareh, is also a musician.
 Shahram began his musical career in 1961 as a drummer.

-He launched his professional career as a singer in the summer of 1964, at the age of 17, performing at Motel Ghoo in Salman Shahr, northern Iran, with a band.That same year, he co-founded the band The Rebels alongside Siavash Ghomayshi, Homayoun Jamali, and Kambiz Moeini.
+He launched his professional career as a singer in the summer of 1964, at the age of 17, performing at Motel Ghoo in Salman Shahr, northern Iran, with a band.
+That same year, he co-founded the band The Rebels alongside Siavash Ghomayshi, Homayoun Jamali, and Kambiz Moeini.

 Departure from Iran

 Before the 1979 Iranian Revolution, Shahram Shabpareh immigrated from Iran with Shohreh Solati.
 He currently resides in Los Angeles, California.
 Over the course of his career, he has released more than 20 albums and, after over five decades of professional activity, remains a highly popular and acclaimed artist in Iran.

-In September 2024, Shabpareh claimed in an interview with Kambiz Hosseini on Iran International that he married Ramesh in a bid to assist her with her move to the United States even though she was a lesbian.
+In September 2024, Shabpareh claimed in an interview with Kambiz Hosseini on Iran International that he married Ramesh in a bid to assist her with her move to the United States, even though she was a lesbian.

 Career

 He started his career as a drum player in the early 1960s when he was 13.
 In the mid-1960s at the age of 17, he formed a band of his own named "Rebels".

 He was a member of Black Cats from 1964 to 1979, which was started by his brother Shahbal Shabpareh.
 He embarked a solo career starting in the 70s.

 After the Islamic Revolution in 1979, Shahram, who had migrated to California a few years earlier, did not have the opportunity to return to his homeland.
 Since then, he has been living in the United States.

-With a career spanning 50 years, he is a popular artist in Iranian society and his concerts are well received by Iranians all over the world.
+With a career spanning 50 years, he is among popular artists in Iranian society and his concerts are well received by Iranians all over the world.
 He is a judge on Persian Talent Show.